 Partial scholarships for Sound Analysis Workshop

-The Cornell Bioacoustics Research Program is pleased to announce the availability of a limited number of partial scholarships for participants in our introductory Sound Analysis Workshops in the fall of 2017 (2 – 6 October), and spring 2018 (dates to be announced, typically late March or early April).
-We expect to award two scholarships for the October workshop, and two more in spring 2018.
+The Cornell Bioacoustics Research Program is pleased to announce the availability of two partial scholarships for participants in our next introductory Sound Analysis Workshop, 2 – 6 April 2018.

 Each scholarship covers the tuition for the workshop (normally $1050 for students, $1400 for others), morning and mid-day meals, and lodging for six nights.
 Scholarship recipients are responsible for covering the cost of transportation to and from Ithaca, New York, USA, where the workshop is held, and evening meals (we suggest planning on $10 – $15 per meal) for six evenings.